lvyuemeng/Noteloom/kernel/ipc/ipc.md

 Each process initiates the different object instances with the same memory data.
 We should use the spin, atomic and any inter-process synchronization to ensure this.

-- No Ownership: The handle doesn't "own" the shared data
+- No Ownership: The handle doesn't *own* the shared data
 - Pointer-Based: Use `NonNull<T>` to reference shared memory
 - Safe Drop: Only cleanup process-local resources, never touch shared memory
 - Multiple Handles: Many processes can have handles to the same queue data